evanyoung987/Projects/README.md

 - Case insensitive (Yellow = yellow)
 - Handles punctuation automatically
 - Preserves original utterance text
-- Function words excluded from counting
+- Tracks ALL words including "a", "the", "on", etc.
 - Fast processing (100+ utterances in seconds)

 ---